Manil-S-Malla/Learning-Python/README.md

-# Learning-Python
+# Learning-Python   :   Basic SpreadSheet Automation with Python.

-A repo of small programs I made while learning about Python.
+    A small project which reads a spread sheet and creates a new spreadsheet which has a few extra feilds and tables.